German militarism: "Red Prussia" in East Germany

 In current historiography, a fundamental militarisation of society in the GDR is assumed.
 Around 750,000 people, around 10 per cent of the workforce, were integrated into a network of military and paramilitary organisations.
 This militarised social structure, which was adopted by a new elite in 1945, continued up until 1989.
 It primarily served the desire to consolidate the apparatus of state and the rule of the party.
 The real threat of a confrontation with the Western alliance was channeled through indoctrination and propaganda, in order to mobilise the population through the projection of an enemy image.

 According to Gordon Craig, the Germans in the GDR had distanced themselves from militarism by the 1980s.
-Both in the GDR as well as in Germany more broadly, the thought that the military had caused more harm then good to the country in its modern history had become more prevalent, as well as the idea that the military had the tendency to become a state within the state that hindered progress.
+Both in the GDR as well as in Germany more broadly, the thought that the military had caused more harm than good to the country in its modern history had become more prevalent, as well as the idea that the military had the tendency to become a state within the state that hindered progress.

 The opposition movements in the GDR were partially influenced by the global movement for peace, arguing against armament and war.

 After the large parade commemorating the 40th anniversary of the founding of the GDR in 1989, military parades in Germany as they had existed for over a century ceased.